-Can you imagine how it felt to be the Chief Marketing Officer at Oxfam last month after their deputy CEO, Penny Lawrence, resigned because of a sex crimes scandal?
+Can you imagine how it felt to be the Chief Marketing Officer at Oxfam after their deputy CEO, Penny Lawrence, resigned because of a sex crimes scandal?
 If the first word that enters your mind is “stressed,” that’d be an understatement.
-A serious CEO scandal can mean the ruination of the reputation of an entire company, not just those at the top.
+A serious CEO scandal can mean the ruin of the reputation of an entire company, not just those at the top.

 It’s been a year of ups and downs in the world of reputation management, with a President who uses Twitter to communicate directly with the country, sexual harassment in Hollywood powerhouses and the fallout that followed, and professional athletes protesting during the National Anthem, this year has been a busy year for PR folks.
 Here is our list of the top 10 shared articles on the web that focused on reputation management.
 Have any additional ones to share?
 Let us know in the comments and we’ll update our list!

 When prospects research your company they compare you to your competitors.
 More specifically, they compare your search results to those of your competition.
 What they see online can mean the difference between contacting you and not.